bryanthowell-tableau/tableau_tools/README.md

 tableau_tools was *programmed using PyCharm and works very well in that IDE.
 It is highly recommended if you are going to code with tableau_tools.*

-The TableauDatasource class uses the `TDEFileGenerator` and/or the `HyperFileGenerator` class, which requires the TableauSDK and/or Extract API 2.0 to be installed.
-You can find the (pre-10.5) SDK at https://onlinehelp.tableau.com/current/api/sdk/en-us/SDK/tableau_sdk_installing.htm#downloading and the Extract API 2.0 (10.5+ for Hyper) at https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_using_python.htm%3FTocPath%3D_____4

 ## **Version history**
 ------